-In August of 2021, Dean Kronk Warner decided to celebrate having students back in the building after a year and a half of remote classes by hosting a movie review.
+In August of 2021, Dean Elizabeth Kronk Warner decided to celebrate having students back in the building after a year and a half of remote classes by hosting a movie review.
 “Legally Blonde” was shown in the Moot Courtroom, with a panel discussion held afterwards.
-Panelists included Hilary Adkins, 3L and Student Bar Association President; Shima Baradaran Baughman, professor and associate dean of faculty and research; and Christina Jepson, partner at Parsons Bahle & Latimer and former president of the college’s Board of Trustees.
+Panelists included Hilary Adkins, 3L and Student Bar Association president; Shima Baradaran Baughman, professor and associate dean of faculty and research; and Christina Jepson, partner at Parsons Bahle & Latimer and former president of the college’s Board of Trustees.

 “This is by far my favorite movie,” Adkins said during the panel.
 “I always watch it at the beginning of every school year to get some inspiration and encouragement.
 This movie did have a huge impact on me pursuing my dream to go to law school.”

 The panelists discussed their thoughts on the accuracies and inaccuracies in the movie, ethical dilemmas presented to the characters, and the overall theme of the movie.

 “I think what this movie points out is this unique type of implicit bias,” said Professor Baughman during the panel.
 “I think we all have this, right?
 It’s not a secret.
 We have this bias against women, against blondes, against people of color.
 It comes through in many different ways.
 But one thing I love about this movie is that it helps us to challenge those thoughts.”